 Silver Muse was built and launched in Italy in April 2017.
 She is the ninth ship in the Silversea Cruises fleet.
 Silver Muse is also the first in a new, more spacious class of ultra-luxury cruise ship.

 This beautiful cruise ship has a sense of understated luxury.
 Indeed, Silversea call it ‘whispered luxury’.
 That is to say it is refined, but never pretentious.

 As you will see from this Silver Muse review, everything about the cruise ship has an unmistakable Silversea style.
-The decor has an Italian sophistication and there is modern artwork at every turn.
+The decor has Italian sophistication and there is modern artwork at every turn.

 Guests enjoy all-suite accommodation and almost every suite has its own private veranda.
 The larger suites even have separate bedrooms and spa-style bathrooms.
 There are nine room types to chose from.
 The largest of these are the Silver Suites, Royal Suites and spacious Grand Suites.
 In addition, there are the top of the range Owner’s Suites.

 However the Veranda Suites are the most popular.
-These include Deluxe, Superior and Classic categories.
+These include Classic, Superior and Deluxe categories.
 It’s worth noting that they are all the same size, only their location on the ship varies.
 This Silver Muse review includes a video tour of a Veranda Suite.
 There are also Panorama and Vista Suites which do not have verandas.

-There are also a range of recreation and wellness options on board Silver Muse, including one of the longest swimming pools at sea and a fully equipped gym.
+The luxury ship also boasts a range of recreation and wellness options, including one of the longest swimming pools at sea and a fully equipped gym.
 The Zagara spa also offers a range of indulgent beauty treatments and massage therapies.

 As you will see from my Silver Muse review, the ultra-luxury Silversea experience has been redefined.

-Silver Muse has more restaurants than any other luxury cruise ship.
-In fact, there are eight different restaurants to choose from.
-So the toughest decision of the day is likely to be where to dine.
+There are eight different restaurants to choose from, so the toughest decision of the day is likely to be where to dine.
 This Silver Muse review details each of the restaurants.